VishnuRathore98/Selenium-Automation-Java/README.md

 # Selenium-Automation-Java
-Let's automate with selenium with java.
+Let's automate with selenium and java.